 The Python module Cartopy requires the GEOS (Geometry Engine, Open Source) library.
 Instructions for installing this library can be found on the geos website.
 Some users have reported difficulties installing GEOS libraries on their platforms.
 For that reason, we recommend using Conda (Option 1).

 To install geos, following instructions here: https://pygeos.readthedocs.io/en/latest/installation.html

 pip install geos pip install aiohttp pip install codecov pip install cmocean pip install dask pip install docrep pip install fsspec pip install future pip install matplotlib pip install netcdf4 pip install numpy pip install pathlib pip install pytest pip install pytest-cov pip install pyresample pip install scipy pip install xarray pip install xgcm pip install xmitgcm pip install proj pip install cartopy

 Assuming you downloaded the ecco_v4_py routines to

 /home/username/ECCOv4-py then simply add these three lines to the top of your Python programs (or Jupyter Notebooks)

 import sys sys.path.append('/home/username/ECCOv4-py') import ecco_v4_py as ecco

-If you used Method 3 (pip install) then the ecco_v4_py library will be automatically installed and will be ready to import into your Python program via the following commands:
+If you you installed the package using pip then the ecco_v4_py library will be automatically installed and will be ready to import into your Python program via the following commands:

 import ecco_v4_py as ecco